-50% - Research Project
+60% - Term Project

-Each student will work on a semester-long research project in a group of at most 3 students.
+Each student will work on a semester-long project in a group of at most 2 students.
 Students can either propose their own project or talk to the instructor for project ideas.
-Any research project with significant networking component will be acceptable.
-The final deliverables will include a 12-page paper and a 15-20 min presentation on the project.
-The overall grading will be broken into three milestones:
+Any project with significant networking component will be acceptable.
+The final deliverables will include a technical report and a class presentation about the project.
+The overall grading will be broken into 3 milestones:

-Milestone 1: Problem, Motivation, and Related Work [15%]
+Milestone 1: Problem, Motivation, and Related Work [20%]

-Milestone 2: Design and Evaluation Plan [15%]
+Milestone 2: Design and Evaluation Plan [20%]

-Milestone 3: Final Paper and Presentation [20%]
+Milestone 3: Final Report and Presentation [20%]